JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 ### ResultsType

-The //ResultsType// property is used to determine what type of result set you have received.
+The `ResultsType` property is used to determine what type of result set you have received.
 The possible values are from the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.SparqlResultsType|SparqlResultsType]] enumeration and are as follows:

 |= Type |= Meaning |
 | ##SparqlResultsType.Boolean## | Is a Boolean results set (ASK Query results) |